Tech-at-DU/React-Redux-Tetris-Tutorial/P16-Rotating-Blocks/readme.md

 `[ [x], [I, –], [T, ...], ... ]`

-We see that after the empty shape `x`, the bar array (`I`) is in it's two rotations, vertical and horizontal.
+We see that after the empty shape `x`, the bar array (`I`) is in it hastwo rotations, vertical and horizontal.

 Some shapes have a single rotation, such as the `O` shape, which is a square.

-Others have four for example `J`, and `L`.
+Others have four rotations, for example `J`, and `L`.

 From the shapes array, the actual shape is accessed from the shape and rotation index.
 As we've seen previously: